 Untreated perinatal mental illness is associated with high-risk pregnancy and a wide range of harmful outcomes that threaten the mother, fetus, and child's safety and well-being.
 Despite the health risks posed by mental disorders during the perinatal period, pregnant women often do not receive adequate or any psychiatric treatment.
 Also, there is a dearth of research on the psychiatric care of this population.
 These trends are especially disconcerting given that effective pharmacologic and non-pharmacologic treatments do exist that can be used safely during the perinatal period.

 A significant first step in addressing these training and knowledge gaps is to better understand psychiatrists' attitudes about and practices towards perinatal women with mental health and substance use disorders, which is the focus of this initiative.

-The purpose of the initiative is to perform a needs assessment via focus group conducted among women with mental and substance use disorders before, during, or within 24 months after pregnancy (pregnant women with MI) and focus groups, roundtable and brief surveys conducted with mental health professionals who treat pregnant women with MI.
+The initiative aims to perform a needs assessment via focus groups and surveys conducted among the perinatal population with mental and substance use disorders and mental health professionals who treat pregnant women with MI.

 For questions or more information, please email [email protected].